Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 unless this option is selected. |

-Assume browser environment. | browser |
+| Assume browser environment. | browser | trueif the standard browser globals should be

-disallows the file form of the "use
+disallows the file form of the"use

-self ; you will have to request that unnecessary
+strict"pragma.
+It does not supplyself; you will have to request that unnecessary

 alias of the dreaded global object yourself.
 It adds the same